sancarbar/spring-boot-java-challenge/README.md

 ## Spring Boot and Java Backend Coding Challenge 💻

-Thank you 🙏 for taking the time to implement this coding challenge to build a fast microservice REST API using Java and Spring Boot.
+Thank you 🙏 for taking the time to implement this coding challenge to build a fast microservice REST API using *Java* and *Spring Boot*.

 ## Conditions